Perfect Day (Lou Reed song): Kirsty MacColl and Evan Dando version

+Critical reception

 Music Week described "Perfect Day" as a "hugely sentimental ballad" with Dando "shockingly in deep-voiced crooner mode".
 Nick Marshall of the Hull Daily Mail considered the version to be "very moody" and remarked about Dando's vocals, "If you think Bob Geldof has attitude, listen to Dando."
 He felt that MacColl "fits well into this serene ballad, but battles in sharp contrast to her spritely lyrics she has become renowned for".
 Caitlin Moran of the Irish Independent praised it as "a languorous version" on which MacColl and Dando duet "beautifully".

+Anthony Barnes of the Sunderland Echo called it a "faithful rendition in the wake of the dreadful Duran Duran version" and a "perfect pairing of vocal talents for this sombre classic".
+Jennifer Nine of Melody Maker was critical of what she felt was a 'pablum-smooth rendition", in which "every last bit of menace, irony and life has been sucked out" and MacColl and Dando sound "Prozac-ed into a coma".
+Mark Sutherland from Smash Hits gave it four out of five, writing, "It's a lovely song.
+Kirsty has one of the most beautiful voices in pop and even old bonkers Lemonhead Evan relocates the plot for long enough to make a husky-but-lovely contribution to the tune.
+If you're gonna duet, duet right — and these two certainly duet fantastically."